annaguo-bios/flexCausal/README.md

 est$TMLE$EDstar.record # the mean of the estimated efficient influence function at each iteration
 ```

-# 6 Functions for learning the properties of ADMG
+# 6 Properties of ADMGs

 Apart from the `ADMGtmle()` for causal effection estimation, we also
 provide functions for learning the properties of ADMG.
 The functions are